arnonzilca/arnonzilca.github.io/_posts/2015-06-29-pure-virtual-batch-implementation.md

 Note that:

-* we *could* create the subscription as non-pointer members, but we would have to paste their long definition inside the class (instead of in the c'tor which is usually in the `cpp` file rather than the `h`) - it's a matter of taste.
+* we *could* create the subscriptions as non-pointer members, but we would have to paste their long definition inside the class (instead of in the c'tor which is usually in the `cpp` file rather than the `h`) - it's a matter of taste.

-* Since a different class will be instantiated for *every* different subscription function in the module, we could implement a subscription to the *same* message several times - we just need to name the handling functions differently.
+* Since a different class will be instantiated for *every* different subscription function in the module, we could implement a subscription to the *same* message type several times - we just need to name the handling functions differently.